0cjs/sedoc/8bit/jr-200/video.md

-Bit 7 set in the character attribute indicates the character code and attribute should be interpreted as a block of 2×2 pixels at that character position, each with its own colour 0-7, giving 64×48 eight-color graphics.
+Bit 7 set in the character attribute indicates the character code and attribute should be interpreted as a block of 2×2 pixels at that character position, each with its own color 0-7, giving 64×48 eight-color graphics.

 The BASIC `PLOT` command can handle plotting these for you.